cheehieu/laser-stranger/README.md

 The control software consists of microcontroller firmware to drive the LEDs and respond to Bluetooth commands from a companion mobile application.
 I used custom-built electronics from a previous project because it already contained the necessary components to power several LEDs with a Lithium-polymer battery.
 This custom board used a Nordic nRF52832 BLE System-on-Chip, which could easily connect to any Android or Apple smartphone device.
 The software is fairly straightforward... so any dev board like Arduino, Raspberry Pi, ESP32, or XIAO should also work fine.
 Just make sure it can adequately drive and control 26 LEDs.

 ### Step 1: Alphabet-LED Protocol
 Once you are able to turn on/off a specific LED in the daisy-chain, you just need to translate the text characters into light commands.
 To do this, I leveraged the ASCII standard, which already represents each character with a unique number (shown below in decimal and hex).
 Note that a space character is represented by 0x20, and upper- and lowercase A-z letters use different values.
-The leftmost column represets the LED index value in the Christmas lights daisy-chain.
+The leftmost column represents the LED index value in the Christmas lights daisy-chain.

 |  # | Character | ASCII Dec | ASCII Hex | ASCII Dec | ASCII Hex |
 |:--:|:---------:|:---------:|:---------:|:---------:|:---------:|